Christopher Hely-Hutchinson

 Christopher Hely-Hutchinson (1767–1826) was an Irish lawyer, politician and soldier.

 Early life

 The fifth son of John Hely-Hutchinson, he was born on 5 April 1767.
 Educated at Trinity College Dublin, and at the Temple, he was called to the Irish bar in 1792.
 His father's influence helped in his profession.

 Irish Parliament

-In 1795 Hely-Hutchinson succeeded his father in the representation of the borough of Taghmon, in County Wexford.
-He entered the Irish parliament during the vice-royalty of Earl Fitzwilliam, and was a supporter of his administration.
-He was strongly opposed to the government of Lord Camden, and becoming disgusted at the course of events he withdrew from parliament.
+In 1795 Hely-Hutchinson entered the Irish House of Commons, succeeding his father as MP for the borough of Taghmon, in County Wexford.
+He was a supporter of Earl Fitzwilliam, who was Lord Lieutenant of Ireland at the time of his election.
+Hely-Hutchinson was strongly opposed to the administration of Lord Camden who succeeded later in 1795, and becoming disgusted at the course of events he withdrew from parliament in 1796.

 Military service

 On the outbreak of the Irish Rebellion of 1798, Hely-Hutchinson enlisted as a volunteer under his brother John.
 He saw action in the Battle of Ballinamuck, where he was instrumental in capturing the French generals Lafontaine and Sarrazin, and was commended for his bravery by Lord Cornwallis.

 Hely-Hutchinson was strongly opposed to the Acts of Union 1800, and at a meeting of the Irish Bar proposed to resist with the sword.
 After the passing of the measures, he left Ireland.
 He took part as aide-de-camp of his brother in the Anglo-Russian invasion of Holland, and was wounded in the Battle of Alkmar.
 In January 1801 he was raised to the rank of lieutenant-colonel, and accompanied his brother John as a volunteer in the expedition to Egypt under Sir Ralph Abercromby.